ronnzw/ExpressTill/README.md

 ## Deployment

 The following details how to deploy this application.
 The deployment guide is not yet available as this project is still in development.
+We are going to add more details